go-critic/go-critic/docs/overview.md

 <a name="unslice-ref"></a>
 ## unslice
-Detects slice expressions that can be simplified to sliced expression itself
+Detects slice expressions that can be simplified to sliced expression itself.

 **Before:**
 ```go